intalos-ai/intalos-help-docs/help/question-media.md

 - Counts toward your storage quota
 - Can be accessed by bot components later

+**Privacy**: Files are **private and secure**.
+Only your bot components (Media, APIRequest, Email) can access them with proper authentication.
+Use for sensitive documents.

 **Best for**:
 - Files you need to keep and reference in flows
 - Building file libraries or archives
 - Files used across multiple bot executions
 - Long-term record keeping
+- Sensitive documents requiring privacy

 **Example use case**:
 ```